platformsh/platformsh-docs/src/configuration/app/web.md

         start: 'uwsgi --ini conf/server.ini'
 ```

-> **NB: Never Background Processes!**
+> **Note**
 >
-> Your start command _must_ run as a **foreground process** or all hell will break loose.
-Platform.sh supervises your started process.
-If it is backgrounded (your command ends with `&` or starts with `bg`) our supervisor will consider it is dead and try to restart it.
-You will soon be out of resources.
-And the whole environment will become unresponsive.
+> Never "background" a start process using &.
+That will be interpreted as the command terminating and the supervisor process will start a second copy, creating an infinite loop until the container crashes.
+Just run it as normal and allow the Platform.sh supervisor to manage it.

 On PHP containers this value is optional and will default to starting PHP-FPM (i.e. `/usr/sbin/php-fpm7.0` on PHP7 and `/usr/sbin/php5-fpm` on PHP5).
 On all other containers it should be treated as required.
 It can also be set explicitly on a PHP container in order to run a dedicated process such as [React PHP](https://github.com/platformsh/platformsh-example-reactphp) or [Amp](https://github.com/platformsh/platformsh-example-amphp).